badererjaila230202906/Smart-Traffic-Light-Arduino/README.md

 The value range is from 0 to 1023:

-- Low value: no vehicles → Lane 1 green time = 3 seconds
+- Low value: no vehicles → Lanes green time = 3 seconds
-- Medium value: normal traffic → Lane 1 green time = 5 seconds
+- Medium value: normal traffic → Lanes green time = 5 seconds
-- High value: heavy traffic → Lane 1 green time = 8 seconds
+- High value: heavy traffic → Lanes green time = 8 seconds

 This makes the traffic light system adaptive because the green time changes based on the simulated traffic condition.